 Operating in the L-band, Ka-band and S-band, our satellites enable unparalleled breadth and diversity in the services we provide.

 Our award-winning Inmarsat-4 (I-4) series of satellites established the world’s first global 3G mobile network.
-They deliver our L-band broadband services – BGAN, FleetBroadband and SwiftBroadband; IoT machine-to-machine (M2M); and voice services.
-Since 2018 they have also been powering our legacy maritime and aviation safety services, migrated from the three I-3 satellites still in service.
+They deliver our L-band broadband services – BGAN, FleetBroadband and SwiftBroadband; IoT machine-to-machine (M2M); voice and legacy safety services.

 The first three Inmarsat-4 (I-4) satellites were launched into geostationary orbit from 2005-8.
 They were built by an international team of space technologists from the United Kingdom, France, Germany, the USA and Canada, with European satellite manufacturer EADS Astrium as the lead contractor.